What is a migraine?

 Why is a migraine caused?

-There are common emotional and physical triggers of a migraine and it’s important to learn what they are to try and either spot or ideally avoid the onset.
+There are common emotional and physical triggers of a migraine and it’s important to learn what they are to try to either spot or ideally avoid the onset.

 Emotional triggers of a migraine includes: